philnash/twilio-chat-kendo-react/README.md

 This is an example application that sets up [Twilio Programmable Chat](https://www.twilio.com/docs/chat) with a React and [KendoReact UI](https://www.telerik.com/kendo-react-ui/).

+Learn more with the blog post [Build a chat app with Twilio and KendoReact](https://www.twilio.com/blog/chat-app-twilio-kendoreact).

 ## Using this project

 Clone the project, change into the directory and install the dependencies.